Brownsboro in Madison County, Alabama — The American South (East South Central)

 The "Trail of Tears" which resulted from the Indian Removal Act passed by U.S. Congress in 1830, is one of the darkest chapters in American history.

 Erected by The Alabama Indian Affairs Commission and ATTOTCA - Funded by the Trail of Tears Commemorative Motorcycle Ride.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Flint River Primitive Baptist Church (approx. 2½ miles away); Central High School/Central Junior High School (approx. 2½ miles away); a different marker also named Flint River Primitive Baptist Church (approx. 2½ miles away); Shiloh United Methodist Church Town of Gurley (approx. 4 miles away); Spring Migration (approx. 4.6 miles away); "Wildwood" (approx. 4.9 miles away); Monte Sano Railway (approx. 5 miles away).
+Flint River Primitive Baptist Church (approx. 2½ miles away); Central High School/Central Junior High School (approx. 2½ miles away); Flint River Primitive Baptist Church (approx. 2½ miles away); Shiloh United Methodist Church (approx. 3½ miles away); Town of Gurley (approx. 4 miles away); Spring Migration (approx. 4.6 miles away); "Wildwood" (approx. 4.9 miles away); Monte Sano Railway (approx. 5 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 20, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 1,357 times since then and 30 times this year.
+It was originally submitted on July 20, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 1,419 times since then and 20 times this year.
 Photos: 1, 2, 3. submitted on July 20, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Bill Pfingsten was the editor who published this page.